 Knowing your Honda Pilot’s bolt pattern is important because it ensures that the wheels you purchase will fit your vehicle properly.

 Using wheels with the wrong bolt pattern can cause problems such as poor handling, increased tire wear, and even accidents.
-It is always best to verify the bolt pattern of your vehicle before purchasing new wheels.
+It is always best to verify your vehicle’s bolt pattern before purchasing new wheels.

 How to Tighten Honda Pilot Bolts